message/iata/AT.md

 - have a negative COVID-19 LAMP, PCR or TMA test result issued at most 72 hours before arrival; or
 - take a test within 24 hours after arrival; or
 - have a COVID-19 recovery certificate; or
-- have a COVID-19 vaccination certificate stating that they received:
+- have a COVID-19 vaccination certificate showing that they received:
 - the first vaccine dose of AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech, Sinopharm or Sinovac at least 22 days and at most 3 months before arrival; or
 - the first vaccine dose of AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech, Sinopharm or Sinovac at most 9 months ago and they also received the second dose; or
 - the Janssen vaccine at least 22 days and at most 9 months before arrival; or